graphcommerce-org/graphcommerce/docs/framework/theming.md

   },
 ```

-You can search through your codebase to discover which component will be
+You can search through your codebase to discover which components will be
 affected by your changes.
 For example, search for occurrences of
 `theme.palette.primary.main`.